API Documentation

 Explanation:

 User can use this method to get one application instance data.
+Values started with underscore _ are metadata of application instance.
+Uppercased values are application aliases.

 Examples:

-POST /api/app/1-App-APISEARCH-3-7526f7cafbeb4e86b7c9b4a7a192cb47
+GET /api/app/1-App-APISEARCH-3-7526f7cafbeb4e86b7c9b4a7a192cb47

 Search application instance